MarkDing/lufa-efm32/README.md

 #endif
 ```

+* Running on EFM32GG-DK3750 board, a BSP initialize function (BSP_Init(BSP_INIT_DEFAULT)) is called in VirtualSerial.c.
+This is enabled by macro BOARD_DK3750.

+* Each board has its own board specific driver code located at .\LUFA\Drivers\Board\EFM32GG.
+There  are  two  directories,  DK3750 and  STK3700.
+It  contains  Button,  LED  and  USART  initialize functions in each directory.
+In DK3750\Serial.h, it calls BSP functions to activate the RS232 port on the DK.

-For STK3700 board, there is no UART socket on board.
-UART signals are connected to EXP Header.
+* For EFM32GG-STK3700 board, there is no UART socket on board.
+USART signals are connected to EXP Header.
+Connect those signals to other UART bridge devices, and we can get access it from PC host.

 ![USART on EXP][USART_ON_EXP]

 __Figure 4.
 USART signals on STK3700 Expansion Header__

-## 5. USB CDC Driver
+## 6. USB CDC Driver
-The CDC class is implemented in all releases of Windows, and the operatingsystem needs an INF file for the CDC driver.
+The CDC class is implemented in all releases of Windows, and the operating system needs an INF file for the CDC driver.
 This INF file contains the Vendor ID and Product ID.
 If the VID/PID of the USB devices matches the INF file, Windows will load the driver described in the file.
 The __VirtualSerial.inf__ file can be found in the __.\Demos\Device\LowLevel\EFM32Demos\VCP__ directory.

 ### Installing the Driver
 To install the driver on Windows 7: